benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     },
 ```

-The next example does the same thing as the first, but with bluetooth.
+This example does the same thing as the first, but with bluetooth.
 It will repeat the command 5 times.

 ### curl